 7. “Immigrants pose a unique risk today because of terrorism.”

 Terrorism is not a modern means to wage war.
 There were a large number of bombings and terrorist attacks in the early 20th century, most of them committed by immigrants, socialists, and their fellow travelers.
 Today, the deaths from terrorism committed by immigrants are greater than they were a century ago but the risk is still low compared to the benefits of immigration.
-Overall, immigration is not correlated with terrorist attacks and it certainly does cause them but, in addition to that, the risk is also small.
+Overall, immigration is not correlated with terrorist attacks and the risk of being murdered in an attack committed by a foreign-born terrorsit is also small.
 For instance, the annual chance of being murdered in a terrorist attacked committed by a foreigner from 1975 through the end of 2015 was about 1 in 3.6 million per year.
 Almost 99 percent of the people murdered by foreign-born terrorists on U.S. soil were murdered on 9/11 and the attackers entered on tourist visas and one student visa, not immigrant visas.

 The risk of foreign-born terrorism on U.S. soil has also increased fears over the government’s vetting system for new immigrants and travelers, prompting President Trump to temporarily ban travelers and immigrants from certain countries.
 But according to my colleague David Bier, there have been very few vetting failures since 9/11.
 From 2002 through 2016, only one radicalized terrorist entered the United States for every 29 million visa or status approvals.
 Only one of the post-9/11 vetting failures resulted in an attack on U.S. soil, meaning that a single deadly terrorist entered as a result of a vetting failure for every 379 million visas or status approvals from 2002 through 2016.
 That is a very low risk especially compared to the pre-9/11 vetting system.